sguha-work/fc-wp/README.md

 5. Here is the sample page with Fusionchart
 	![Screenshot5](http://i.imgur.com/oB8rDdo.png)

+### Upcoming features
+1. Adding support for taking JSON/XML data from given URL
+2. Improvment in the UI

 ###If any issue found feel free to drop a mail at sguha1988.life@gmail.com